iPhone XR vs iPhone X: better to stay put?

-With new iPhones for 2018 now in the spotlight, we’re left wondering how Apple’s best of 2017, the iPhone X, compares to the most conservative member of the new guard, the iPhone XR.
+Updated: with so many new iPhones now in the spotlight, and with the 2019 iPhones approaching , you might be left wondering how the iPhone X, compares to the most conservative member of the new guard, the iPhone XR.

 Can the new base iPhone be considered an upgrade over last year’s flagship, or are those already in possession of an iPhone X better to stick with or instead consider the XR’s more potent companions – the iPhone XS and iPhone XS Max?

 It’s also worth noting Apple have discontinued the iPhone X, replacing it with the XS, but that doesn’t mean you have to make the jump.
 So what do we think?